tock/tock/doc/Syscalls.md

 TBF header (typically the `_start` symbol) and is passed the following arguments in registers `r0` - `r3`:

-  * r0: The base address of the processes allocated memory region.
+  * r0: the base address of the process code
-  * r1: The current process break.
+  * r1: the base address of the processes allocated memory region
-  * r2: The current kernel memory break.
+  * r2: the total amount of memory in its region
-  * r3: unused
+  * r3: the current process memory break

 ## The System Calls